AlexanderMinusAnder/AlexanderMinusAnder/README.md

 # Hi there, I'm Mobzaaz.

 ## ABOUT ME
--📚 I studied in France (BAC STI2D) and I'm currently learning back-end development
+📚 I studied in France (BAC STI2D) and I'm currently learning back-end development

--📋 In the future I plan to work as a freelance developper
+📋 In the future I plan to work as a freelance developper

--I speak both French and English
+I speak both French and English

 ## PROGRAMMING LANGUAGES I'M LEARNING